LMS (Learning Management Systems) in Education: Types, Examples

 From the administrator and educator’s perspective, the learning management system allows the curation and management of all educational materials.
 Administrators can receive reports from the Learning Management System (LMS) detailing completion rates, skill gaps, the % of users who have passed a given module, etc.

 There are two ways of interacting with students using an LMS, online and blended.
 Online learning is conducted remotely with no in-person contact.
-Programs designed for online education should be fully equipped to support every aspect of the learning process.
+Programs designed for online education should be fully equipped to support every aspect of the learning process, often leveraging online course platforms to provide a comprehensive learning experience.
 Blended learning is when an online component is used to support physical learning.
 Most in-person courses are blended and utilise an online elearning solution in one way or another.

 Learning management systems are sometimes mobile-friendly.
 One of the benefits of online learning is that it can be conducted remotely, so an LMS should support this.
 Mobiles and tablets are used more widely than desktop and laptop computers for online learning.